JOB TITLE: Fishers Island Seagrass Management (FISM) Coordinator

 - Interpret policies, data and other information for non-scientific audiences

-- Represent the FISM Coalition at regional and national meetings and conferences as required, as funds allow
+- Represent the FISM Coalition at regional meetings and conferences as required, as funds allow

 QUALIFICATIONS, KNOWLEDGE AND EXPERIENCE